 In the square in front of the basilica, do not miss the equestrian monument to Gattamelata, a bronze statue by Donatello: it was the first large equestrian statue made outside architectural elements.

 From Piazza del Santo, take Via Orto Botanico and continue to the end of the street.
 This leads to the Botanical Garden of Padua, a UNESCO World Heritage Site since 1997.
 It is the oldest university botanical garden in the world, founded in 1545 to help students recognize medicinal plants.

 The plants are arranged in well-defined flower beds, according to thematic collections such as poisonous plants, rare and endangered plants, medicinal plants, and many others.
 Inside the Garden of Biodiversity, established in 2014, the climatic zones of the Earth (tropical rainforest, subhumid tropical forest, temperate areas, Mediterranean areas, and arid areas) have been reproduced.

 The Basilica of Saint Anthony takes much of the attention of tourists visiting Padua, overshadowing the city’s Cathedral and Baptistery.
 The Cathedral, dedicated to Santa Maria Assunta, was built starting from 1522 on a project by Michelangelo Buonarroti.

 The façade, on which the three portals open, is incomplete while the interior is large and harmonious.
 Much more beautiful is the Baptistery adjacent to the Cathedral with a cycle of frescoes considered the masterpiece of Giusto de ‘Menabuoi.
-The dome is frescoed with hundreds of angels and saints, with Christ Pantocrator at the center of the scene.
-On the other walls are represented “Stories of Genesis”, “Prophets and evangelists” and “Stories of Christ and the Baptist”.
+The dome is frescoed with hundreds of angels and saints, with Christ Pantocrator at the scene’s center.
+On the other walls are represented “Stories of Genesis,” “Prophets and Evangelists,” and “Stories of Christ and the Baptist.”